Hidden Costs of Poor Communication in Teams: What's the Real Price? A Guide for Leaders

 They:

-• Make expectations explicit
+• Make expectations explicit early

 • Encourage feedback without punishment

-Turning Hidden Costs into Strategic Advantage
+Turning Hidden Costs Into Strategic Advantage

-Improving communication:
+Improved communication:

-• Reduces rework and lost productivity
+• Reduces rework and wasted effort

 • Strengthens employee engagement